 Motion sensors can be used in any area of your home to detect when someone walks into the detection zone and to then turn lighting on.
 When the zone is no longer occupied, the sensor then turns lights off.

-Even when installing a house wide system for a customer, we still make use of this type of control, the only difference is that we can link (integrate) the sub-systems together so they can all be controlled from one control screen on your smart device, rather than having to open up multiple apps.
+Even when installing a smart home package, this type of control can be utilised, the only difference is there is then the ability to link (integrate) the sub-systems together so they can all be controlled from one control screen on your smart device, rather than having to open up multiple apps.
 This creates a smart home system.

 Keeping An Eye On Things

 A favourite feature of smart home systems is the ability to see what’s happening when you’re away from the home.

 An advantage of the recent increase in wireless, internet-capable surveillance cameras is that they can provide you with this capability for minimal cost.

 We’ve come across a few battery controlled systems lately that can provide reasonable images viewed via your smartphone, save recordings for a pre-determined period (cloud-based storage), and alert you according to your pre-set requirements if someone enters your property.
 Designed for the DIY market and operating through a standard domestic type modem, they require very little technical know-how to set up, and are priced in the hundreds, rather than thousands of dollars, that historically would have been your outlay.